 If all this sounds like a fancy way of saying you need a plan to achieve your goals, well, you’re right.
 But that doesn’t dismiss its usefulness in achieving those objectives.
 No matter if you’re a startup or an established, market-dominant brand, if you don’t have a plan to reach your goals, you’re bound to fail.
 That could be losing market share or shuttering, neither of which is a path forward for a viable enterprise.

 The benefits of having a strategic planning model are manyfold.
-For one, it provides a clear path that the organization uses and shares with everyone on its staff.
+For one, it provides a clear path that the organization uses for operational planning which determines what work will be done by everyone on the staff.
 Having all departments work together for a common goal is powerful.
 The opposite is disastrous.
 You can’t hit your target, whether it’s a year or five or 10 years in the future if everyone doesn’t know what it is and how you plan to get there.

 Think of it as being focused.
 There are a lot of distractions that occur every day in every business.
-Knowing what your topline is helps you prioritize and keep your energies directed on the overall strategy for the company.
+Knowing what your topline is helps you prioritize and keep your energies directed on the overall strategy for the company and the right strategic initiatives.

 Another positive of having a strategic planning model is that it improves your knowledge of what works best in the organization.
 You know your strengths and weaknesses, as well as get a clear picture of where you are in the marketplace.
 It even helps you get a clear idea of who your competition is and how you can differentiate yourself from them.